jessarcher/jessarcher.com/source/_posts/closing-modals-with-the-back-button-in-a-vue-spa.md

 before the end of the year, so be sure to subscribe to the channel and [follow me on Twitter](https://twitter.com/jessarchercodes) to be notified when it's available!

+### Update &mdash; December 16, 2019

+A reader raised an issue with this approach where the navigation guard doesn't get called when there's no previous history entry for the site (e.g. on a landing/entry route).
+I don't currently have any modals opening from my usual landing/entry routes, but it can be replicated by opening the URL for one in a new tab.

+It is a hack after all, and will vary in how much it effects your specific use case, but it should be possible to come up with a workaround or alternative approach.
+I'll update here if I find a chance to look further into it, but otherwise be sure to let me know if you find your own solution.